 Emerson Sarmiento is director of sales and business development for True Impact, having spent 14 years as a sales executive and consulting manager with FactSet Research Systems, a leading provider of integrated financial information and analytical applications to the global investment community.
 Emerson continues to serve as president of Parktivity, a 501(c)3 he co-founded in 2011 to build parks and facilitate afterschool activities for kids in needy communities (including the Philippines and India) to inspire creativity, problem solving, and team work.

-Eric Hilberg, associate, is responsible for data analysis and the design, development, and deployment of True Impact's measurement tools.
+Eric Hilberg, product manager, is responsible for data analysis and the design, development, and deployment of True Impact's measurement tools.
 Eric's prior experience includes development and implementation of enterprise-class information systems at Bank of America; and servicing clients including Burger King Corporation, Jackson Health Systems, and Alienware, as a principle at Hank Industries, an IT management consulting firm.
 Eric also founded Dynasonix LLC, a digital music distribution company, and the Boston College Venture Competition.
 Eric earned a BS/BA from Boston College.

 Scott Abrams is the director of user experience for True Impact.
 For over twenty years, Scott has been designing, coding, and improving the UI/UX of websites and web applications in the e-learning, media, non-profit, web search, and health care sectors.
 An avid runner, Scott has run over twenty marathons in the US, Germany, Poland and Cuba; and is the founding director of the Race to the Row, an annual road race in Somerville, MA that raises thousands of dollars each for year for local nonprofits.
 Scott earned his BA from Colby College and his MFA from Emerson College.